Night-Owl-Labs/.github/profile/README.md

 We help businesses big and small solve complex tech challenges, streamline operations, and launch meaningful digital experiences.

 ## 🎨 Design-First Development
-Our team spans dev, architecture, project management, and UX — so your product not only works well, but *feels* right.
+Our team spans dev, architecture, project management, and UI/UX — so your product not only works well, but *feels* right.

 ---

 ## 🔧 Things we've worked on recently

-- A [smart recipe manager](https://reciperesizer.com) app for iOS that scales ingredients, scales units, and keeps everything in one place
+- A [smart recipe manager](https://apps.apple.com/app/id/6450848695) app for iOS that scales ingredients, scales units, and keeps everything in one place
+- A [handy VSCode extension](https://marketplace.visualstudio.com/items?itemName=Night-Owl-Labs.Bee-Heard) that allows you to record audio files as you code
 - A [customer relationship management (CRM)](https://github.com/scottgriv/Palm-Tree) system built for a small electronics repair and sales business
-- An [API driven data extraction tool](https://github.com/Night-Owl-Labs/Data-Fisher) that outputs spreadsheet-ready insights for a telecommunications company
+- An [API-driven data extraction tool](https://github.com/Night-Owl-Labs/Data-Fisher) that outputs spreadsheet-ready insights for a telecommunications company
-- Seamless systems integrations across global platforms
+- A [collection of software architecture](https://github.com/Night-Owl-Labs/Software-Principles-Collection) concepts and principles

 ---